Ismaila Gwarzo

 Alhaji Ismaila Gwarzo is a retired Nigerian high ranking security and intelligence official.
-He was a police officer, and the first Director of the State Security Service; Minister of Police Affairs and was also the National Security Adviser to former President of Nigeria Sani Abacha.
+He was a police officer, and the first Director of the State Security Service; Minister of Police Affairs and was also the National Security Adviser to Head of State Sani Abacha.
 He has been linked to the theft of about $2.45 billion from the Central Bank of Nigeria.

 Early life

 Aliyu Ismaila Gwarzo was born in the town of Gwarzo in Kano State, about 72 kilometres from the capital Kano.

 He entered the Nigeria Police Force where he held a number of positions of increasing responsibility, retiring with a senior rank.

-Head of the State Security Service
+Head of the state security service

 In June 1986, the Military Head of State, General Ibrahim Babangida appointed Gwarzo as Director General of the newly formed State Security Service (SSS), responsible for domestic intelligence.
 His Deputy Director was Lt.
 Colonel A.K.
 Togun.

 In a case that attracted considerable media attention, Dele Giwa, editor-in-chief of Newswatch magazine, was killed on 19 October 1986 by a parcel bomb.

 Two days earlier SSS officials had summoned Giwa to their headquarters, where Colonel A. K. Togun accused him of planning a social revolution and of smuggling arms into the country.

 Gwarzo was suspected of involvement in the assassination, but could not be questioned due to his position.